Sapphire-Skies/Mastering_CPP/OCT20B/README.md

-This folder consists of questions from OCTOBER LONG CHALLENGE 2020 from Codechef.
+This folder consists of questions from oct from Codechef.